PVC Cable Compounds

 Soft PVC cable insulation compounds

-The main application fields are power transmission up to the aforesaid 10 kV, domestic installations above all in private housing, and data transmission in general.
+The main application fields of cable insulation mass produced with PVC cable compounding systems by BUSS are power transmission up to the aforesaid 10 kV, domestic installations above all in private housing, and data transmission in general.
 The automobile industry almost exclusively uses soft PVC compounds.

-PVC cable mass is usually compounded in two stages: hot/cold mixing in the powder phase, followed by compounding and pelletizing on a Buss Kneader.
+PVC cable mass is usually compounded in two stages: hot/cold mixing in the powder phase, followed by compounding and pelletizing on a BUSS Co-Kneader.

 In most cases all product variations can be covered with a universal shaft geometry designed to suit the formulations portfolio.
 Furthermore, the modularity of the entire system (shaft geometry, fittings, forming options, etc.) always enables adjustment to comply with different requirements.
 This is important for maximum security of investment.

-With its low specific energy requirement for the most intensive mixing processes, simple volumetric scale-up, and maximum availability over a wide operating range, the Buss Kneader clearly remains first choice for compounding PVC cable mass.
+With its low specific energy requirement for the most intensive mixing processes, simple volumetric scale-up, and maximum availability over a wide operating range, the BUSS Co-Kneader within the BUSS PVC Cable Compounding Systems clearly remains first choice for compounding PVC cable mass.